Abdominal CT: Windows basics

 Abdominal CT bone window

-Each window setting has trade-offs when it comes to which structures you can see the best, but all combined they provide a complete picture of the patient’s anatomy to help you make the diagnosis.
+Each window setting has trade-offs when it comes to which structures are best visualised, but all combined they provide a complete picture of the patient’s anatomy to help you make the diagnosis.

 This is an edited excerpt from the Medmastery course Abdominal CT Essentials by Michael P. Hartung, MD.
 Acknowledgement and attribution to Medmastery for providing course transcripts.